How configuration works

 Where next?

-Section titled “Where next?”- Shell covers global behavior like fonts, scale, shadows, OSD, keybinds, and hooks.
+Section titled “Where next?”- Shell covers global behavior like fonts, scale, shadows, OSD, and keybinds.

 - Bars and Widgets cover the top or side bar and everything inside it.